miaochenlu/miaochenlu.github.io/_posts/2019-03-05-ComputerGraphics.markdown

     //select the larger of Δx or Δy to be one raster unit Δx = (x2 - x1) / Length
     Δy = (y2 - y1) / Length
-    //round the values rather than truncate
+    round the values rather than truncate
     x = x1 + 0.5
     y = y1 + 0.5
     begin main loop